Jesse Winker Player Props: Brewers vs. Padres

 - Winker is hitting .308 with two doubles and three walks.

-- This year, Winker has posted at least one hit in six of eight games (75.0%), and had multiple hits twice.
+- In six of eight games this year (75.0%), Winker has reached via hit, and that includes multiple hits twice.

-- In eight games played this year, he has not hit a home run.
+- He has not hit a home run in his eight games this year.

 - Winker has driven in a run in four games this year (50.0%), including two games with multiple runs batted in.

-- He has scored in four of eight games so far this season.
+- He has scored in four games this year (50.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.